git-cola/git-cola/share/doc/git-cola/relnotes.rst

   buggy behavior we allow users to recover by issuing the appropriate `git submodule add` command to properly register the submodule.

+* We now avoid `git for-each-ref --sort=version:refname` on versions of `git` older than `v2.7.0`.
+Previously we only avoided it for versions older than `v2.0.0`, which was a mistake.

+* The error message displayed when `git` is not installed has been fixed.

 .. _v2.11:

 git-cola v2.11